 Everyone is sweet and nice, tempting, smoke comes up from barbecues with delicious food on display, inviting fragrances and bargain price lists all over the place.
 You are treated like a queen.
 Yes, until you sit, order, and wait.
 Food arrives to your table in the smallest dishes, the ones you use back at home to place your coffee cup: Portions are minimal.
 And when it’s time to pay the bills are so different from what you have previously thought.

-Just forget the stalls, do yourself a favour.
+Just forget the stalls, do yourself a favor.
 Walk a few meters away from the square, and even without getting into the famous corners with terraces (that will make you pay a fortune for a coffee with a view) look for little restaurants with fixed menus on display.
 This is what we did on the following days.
 And instead of paying 400 Dirhams for a dinner (ok for a restaurant, not for a market stall), we got great, fresh food for 130 to 200 Dirhams every single time.
-Better food, bigger portions and no regrets.
+Better food, bigger portions, and no regrets.

-The day after: Argan oil, tanneries and Ben Youssef… I want to go home
+The day after argan oil, tanneries and Ben Youssef… I want to go home

 You must tip every single person to avoid discussing, grinning and yet more stress.
 Everyone claims to sell the purest argan oil in the whole World.
 And let’s face it, you probably don’t give a shit about argan oil.
 You know it exists, you know it might have some helpful properties, but hey… it’s oil.
 Well just know it, you are not leaving Marrakech without a bottle of argan oil.
 You simply finish buying the damned oil because you just don’t want to hear another word of it.
 So you leave the market with your ears full of people calling, regretting not being able to see, observe, watch or even just ask for a price because you are curious.